onzfonz/comp227/src/content/2/en/part2c.md

 HTTPRequest request = new HTTPRequest();

 String url = "https://comp227-exampleapp.herokuapp.com/data.json";
-List<Note> notes = request.get(url);
+List<Task> tasks = request.get(url);

-notes.forEach(m => {
+tasks.forEach(m => {
   System.out.println(m.content);
 });
 ```

 In Java, the code executes line by line and stops to wait for the HTTP request, which means waiting for the command `request.get(...)` to finish.
-The data returned by the command, in this case the notes, are then stored in a variable, and we begin manipulating the data in the desired manner.
+The data returned by the command, in this case the tasks, are then stored in a variable, and we begin manipulating the data in the desired manner.

 On the other hand, JavaScript engines, or runtime environments, follow the [asynchronous model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
 In principle, this requires all